psu1/dl-setup/README.md

 ## Software setup for deep learning machine
 This personal dl setup is based on [Setting up a Deep Learning Machine from Scratch (Software)](https://github.com/floydhub/dl-setup).

-A detailed guide to setting up your machine for deep learning research.
-Includes instructions to install drivers, tools and various deep learning frameworks.
-This was tested on a 64 bit machine with Nvidia Titan X, running Ubuntu 14.04
+All the setup are tested on **64bit Ubuntu 14.04 with Nvidia Titan X**.

 There are several great guides with a similar goal.
 Some are limited in scope, while others are not up to date.
 This guide is based on (with some portions copied verbatim from):
 * [Caffe Installation for Ubuntu](https://github.com/tiangolo/caffe/blob/ubuntu-tutorial-b/docs/install_apt2.md)